 THE TOP WAYS BATS BENEFIT OUR WORLD

 Bats eat insects that feed on our crops so we can use less pesticide.
-This saves farmers billions of dollars each year and helps keeps our food healthier.
+This saves farmers billions of dollars each year and helps keep our food healthier.

-Bats spread seeds which allow new plants to grow and forests to stay happy, healthy and plentiful with an abundance of flower and delicious fruits.
+Bats spread seeds which allow new plants to grow and forests to stay happy, healthy and plentiful with an abundance of flowers and delicious fruits.